Reviewed by Oct 05, 2020| Updated on

 A sole proprietor owns 100% of the business.
 The capital account of the proprietor is shown as the owner's in the company balance sheet.

-Partners in a company and Limited Liability Company (LLP) members hold capital accounts.
+Partners in a company and limited liability partnership (LLP) company hold capital accounts.
 When they enter, the individual is making a capital commitment to the business, investing in the business.
 Partner share of gains and losses is calculated on the basis of their capital share in the partnership agreement or LLP operating agreement.